TheMatjaz/dotfiles/README.md

 - [`gitconfig`](gitconfig): general Git settings
 - [`gitignore_global`](gitignore_global): a list of files Git should ignore in any repository
-- [`init.el`](init.el): Emacs configuration that also installs some ELPA packages, if not already installed, to completely clone an existing configuration
+- [`emacs_init.el`](emacs_init.el): Emacs configuration that also installs some ELPA packages, if not already installed, to completely clone an existing configuration
 - [`hgrc`](hgrc): general Mercurial settings
 - [`htoprc`](htoprc): looks and columns for `htop` process viewer